pulumi/examples/aws-ts-pulumi-webhooks/README.md

 1. Create a [Pulumi webhook](https://www.pulumi.com/docs/intro/console/extensions/webhooks/).
 Use the output from the previous step as the `Payload URL`.

 1. Ping our webhook by clicking `Ping` under `Deliveries` from your webhook's page.
-You should see the message `:tropical_drink: Just a friendly ping from Pulumi :tropical_drink:` in your Slack channel.
+You should see the message `Just a friendly ping from Pulumi` in your Slack channel.

 1. From there, feel free to experiment.
 Simply making edits and running `pulumi up` will update your program.